lqez/django-summernote/README.md

 (under development)

-[Summernote](https://github.com/HackerWins/summernote) is a simple HTML5 WYSIWYG editor based Bootstrap.
+[Summernote](https://github.com/HackerWins/summernote) is a simple WYSIWYG editor based on Twitter's Bootstrap.
 And this `django-summernote` plugin allows you to embed Summernote editor into your Django admin page.

 USAGE